bioinfomics-unipd/CONCA/README.md

 python CONCA_script.py folder_name outputfile_name
 ``
 ##### 3. Output Files
-After running the command, the user should receive 2 output files as .txt files, which can be visualized as a table.
+After running the command, the user should receive 2 output .txt files, which can be visualized as a table.
-The first table, titled “output_filename.txt”, contains the original information from the tables plus the average copy number of each gene under each experimental condition (designated as Expt_1, Expt_2, etc.) in the order the experiments were provided in the input folder.
+The first table, titled “outputfile_name.txt”, contains the original information from the tables plus the average copy number of each gene under each experimental condition (designated as Expt_1, Expt_2, etc.) in the order the experiments were provided in the input folder.
-The second table, titled “information.txt”, contains the information provided for each gene separated by label for easy viewing.
+The second table, titled “outputfile_name_information.txt”, contains the information provided for each gene separated by label for easy viewing.

 ##### 4. Heatmaps
 After producing the first two output tables, the program will ask the user if they would like to generate a heatmap for a given COG or KEGG code.
 Entering a code after the prompt will generate a heatmap that shows the changes in CNVs under different conditions for genes identified with that code in the “Information” section of the original input tables.
+The intensity of the color in the heatmap corresponds to the change in CNV relative to the other conditions.
+The user may produce as many heatmaps as desired, until they respond "no" and exit the program.